 2013 HLC Evaluation Report

-For inquiries about the self-study process, contact OU's Accreditation Liason Officer for HLC, Susannah Livingood, Associate Provost and Director of Institutional Research and Reporting:
+For inquiries about the self-study process, contact OU's Accreditation Liason Officer for HLC, Susannah Livingood, Associate Provost and Director of Institutional Research & Reporting: